Don-Stevenson/fung-tech-challenge/README.md

 ## To run the challenge

 - For and clone the repo to a local repo.
 In your newly created local repo, install all packages with npm install.
-- Next create a .env file with the provided keys.
+- Next create a .env file with the provided keys *inside* mern-auth-backend root dir.
-- Go into the mern-auth-backend dir and use the command nodemon server.js.
+- Go into the mern-auth-backend dir and use the command *nodemon server.js*
-- Go into the mern-auth-front dir use npm start to begin the app
+- Go into the mern-auth-front dir use *npm start* to begin the app

 ### Features I'm proud of